On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Introduction

+Accurate modeling of solar photovoltaic (PV) systems is necessary for their effective design, simulation, power forecasting, and optimal control \cite{jordehi2016ParameterEstimation, li2019ParameterExtraction, yang2020ComprehensiveOverview}.
+The dominating method to describe solar PV systems uses an analogous electrical circuit model \cite{villalva2009ComprehensiveApproach}, which has been further specialized to the single-diode model (SDM), the double-diode model (DDM).
+Despite the intuitiveness of these circuit models, the main difficulty lies in the accurate determination of unknown parameters in the model \cite{chenouard2020IntervalBranch, yang2020ComprehensiveOverview, chin2015CellModelling, villalva2009ComprehensiveApproach}.

-Most metaheuristics are population-based by exploiting a swarm of interacting agents to search the solution space efficiently, e.g., the classic genetic algorithm \citep{dizqah2014AccurateMethod} and particle swarm optimization \citep{nunes2018NewHigha}.
-Since such nature-inspired metaheuristic algorithms are generally not problem-specific, any metaheuristic optimizer may be applied to parameter estimation of PV cells in principle.
-As reported in a recent survey \citep{yang2020NatureinspiredOptimization}, there are more than 100 different nature-inspired algorithms and variants.
-It is thus unsurprising that numerous metaheuristic methods have been employed for PV parameter estimation.
-Some recent examples include cat swarm optimization \citep{guo2016ParameterIdentification}, artificial been swarm optimization \citep{askarzadeh2013artificial}, moth-flame optimizer \citep{sheng2019parameters}, improved JAYA optimization \citep{yu2017parameters, yu2019PerformanceguidedJAYA}, sunflower optimization \citep{qais2019IdentificationElectrical}, marine predators algorithm \citep{yousri2020ReliableApplied}, self-adaptive ensemble-based differential evolution \citep{liang2020ParametersEstimation}, multiple learning backtracking search \citep{yu2018MultipleLearning}, teaching-learning-based optimization \citep{li2019ParameterExtraction, chen2018TeachingLearning}, chaotic whale optimization \citep{oliva2017parameter}, repaired adaptive differential evolution \citep{gong2013ParameterExtraction}, and variants of these algorithms, among many others.
-Interested readers may refer to the latest survey \citep{yang2020ComprehensiveOverview} for a comprehensive review of metaheuristics in PV parameter identification.
-Finally, we note that there also exist studies that try to hybridize traditional numerical optimization methods with metaheuristic algorithms in the hope of bringing benefits from both worlds, for example, the combination of the Nelder-Mead simplex algorithm with the artificial bee colony algorithm \citep{chen2016ParametersIdentificationa} and with the moth flame optimization \citep{zhang2020OrthogonalNelderMead}.
+PV parameter estimation is commonly formulated as a nonlinear optimization problem from the perspective of I-V (current-voltage) curve fitting.
+The problem has been widely attempted with various metaheuristic algorithms.
+Most metaheuristics are population-based by exploiting a swarm of interacting agents to search the solution space efficiently \cite{yang2020ComprehensiveOverview}.
+Since metaheuristic algorithms are mostly not problem-specific, any metaheuristic optimizer may be applied to PV parameter estimation in principle.
+It is unsurprising that a large number of metaheuristic methods have been proposed for PV parameter estimation.
+Some recent examples include guaranteed convergence particle swarm optimization \cite{nunes2018NewHigha}, improved JAYA optimization \cite{yu2017ParametersIdentification}, performance-guided JAYA \cite{yu2019PerformanceguidedJAYA}, self-adaptive ensemble-based differential evolution \cite{liang2020ParametersEstimation}, teaching-learning-based optimization \cite{li2019ParameterExtraction, chen2018TeachingLearning}, grey wolf optimizer and cuckoo search based hybrid method \cite{long2020NewHybrid}, among many others.
+We omit their technical details due to space limit.
+Interested readers may refer to \cite{chin2015CellModelling, yang2020ComprehensiveOverview, jordehi2016ParameterEstimation} for detailed reviews.